scientific-python/specs/spec-0008/index.md

 #### Restrict permissions in CI runners to the minimum required

-To restrict the attack surface area of arbitrary code execution in CI runners, the default permissions the runners have should be restricted to the minimum possible (read access).
+To restrict the attack surface area of arbitrary code execution in CI runners, the _default_ runner permissions should be restricted to the minimum possible (read access).
 In the GitHub Action workflow, this is accomplished by defining the following workflow global permissions block before any jobs are defined.

 ```yaml
 permissions: